tejaslinge/Marketing-Analysis/README.md

 # Marketing-Analysis

 <b> The graphs which are plotted using Plotly cannot be displayed in Github.
-Visit <i>https://nbviewer.jupyter.org/github/tejaslinge/Marketing-Analysis/blob/main/Analysis.ipynb</i> to view the complete Jupyter notebook. <b>
+Visit <i>https://nbviewer.jupyter.org/github/tejaslinge/Marketing-Analysis/blob/main/Analysis.ipynb</i> to view the complete Jupyter notebook. </b>

 This project demonstrates how to perform EDA on marketing campaign data and make future marketing performance predictions.